top of page

 Post: Blog2_Post

-All You Need to Know About UC Santa Barbara's Research Mentorship Program
+All You Need to Know About UC Santa Barbara's (UCSB) Research Mentorship Program in 2024-2025

-Every summer for the last twenty-six years, the University of California, Santa Barbara has provided high school students the opportunity to participate in active research under the mentorships of the UCSB faculty, postdoc students, and advanced graduate students through its Research Mentorship Program (RMP).
+Every summer for the last twenty-six years, the University of California, Santa Barbara (UCSB) has provided high school students the opportunity to participate in active research under the mentorship of the UCSB faculty, postdoc students, and advanced graduate students through its Research Mentorship Program (RMP).
 This is a competitive, six-week summer program that brings high-achieving high school students from around the globe to learn about interdisciplinary, university-level research.
-RMP’s acceptance rate typically ranges from 4-6% and students who attend this program typically end up at Ivy League or other Top 20 colleges, so it is considered prestigious.
+RMP’s acceptance rate typically ranges from 4-6% and students who attend this program typically end up at Ivy League or other Top 20 colleges - a pretty prestigious opportunity for high schoolers!

-If you’re looking for hands-on research opportunities that go beyond the classroom, and earn some college credit and major respect from admission officers - keep reading!
+If you’re looking for hands-on research opportunities that go beyond the classroom, and earn some college credit and major respect from admission officers - keep reading to know more about UCSB's research mentorship program for high school students in 2024-2025!

 TLDR;